 - The power of starting a conversation: Mental health in the workplace

-By now, we all know the benefits of eating well, getting regular exercise and getting enough sleep.
-All of which have been known to combat various diseases, reduce stress and boost your mood.
-So if you’re already doing these things, stick with it.
+If you’re already doing these things, stick with it.
 If you found yourself in a bit of a slump during quarantine, that’s OK.
 You can pick up these habits whenever you’re ready.

 - 5 tips for working out at home